Vietnam Historical Trip, Day 6: Da Nang

 Viewing the Southeast China Sea

-Those staffs wearing the traditional Vietnamese gowns
+Those staff wearing the traditional Vietnamese gowns

 Housing the largest exhibition of Cham sculpture in the world